Shakajiub/RetPro/README.md

 ### Starting/Playing

-Launch RetPro.py, and you should see this (without the game started):
+Launch _RetPro.py_, and you should see this (without the game started):

 ![TITLE](/main.png)